Looking for the best YouTube channels about China?

 You can see his wife, Vivienne, in the channel’s ‘Chinese Girl Tries’ videos.

-Laowhy86 is super interesting as he even covers the less fun aspects of life in China such as how China’s social credit system works and the worst parts of being a foreigner in China.
+Laowhy86 is super interesting as he covers the less fun aspects of life in China such as how China’s social credit system works and the worst parts of being a foreigner in China.

 If you’re not familiar with the lingo, ‘lǎowài’ is a term used to refer to foreigners in China.
 So it’s creative use of the local language here.